-Officials of the National Telecommunications and Information Administration used a news conference at the 2008 NAB Show to recognize the NAB and its constituents for their enthusiastic support of the DTV transition and the TV converter box coupon program.
+Officials of the National Telecommunications and Information Administration (NTIA) used a Monday news conference to recognize the NAB and its constituents for their enthusiastic support of the Digital Television Transition and the TV Converter Box Coupon Program.

 CONVERTERS ON COURSE